erkaii/raspberrypi-setup/etm-trace-rp2350/README.md

 This setup is intended to facilitate running the [etm-trace-rp2350](https://github.com/czietz/etm-trace-rp2350) repo.

+Some related discussion can be found in this [forum post](https://forums.raspberrypi.com/viewtopic.php?t=383655).

 ## Requirements
 * Raspberry Pi Pico 2 W
 * Raspberry Pi Debug Probe